White Trash (American band)

-White Trash is a funk/hard rock/soul band from Queens, New York, billed as "Four college dropouts with an attitude ... and a horn section".
+White Trash is an American funk/hard rock/soul band from Queens, New York, billed as "Four college dropouts with an attitude ... and a horn section".
 They separate themselves from other bands in their genre with their horn section, called the Badass Brass, which gives them a very funky musical sound.
 They enjoyed some success in the early 90s before disbanding.
 They later reformed and released several more albums and toured the U.S. White Trash was heavily influenced by Mötley Crüe and The Blues Brothers.